Brazil's Bolsonaro urges no more coronavirus quarantine, says jobs being lost

 “When the situation is heading toward chaos, with mass unemployment and hunger, it’s fertile ground for some to exploit, seeking a way to reach power and never leave it,” Bolsonaro told reporters outside the presidential palace.

-Bolsonaro last week warned that Brazil could break with “democratic normalcy,” citing the risk of rioting and suggesting “the left” could capitalise on any chaos, without elaborating.
+Bolsonaro last week warned that Brazil could break with “democratic normalcy,” citing the risk of rioting and suggesting “the left” could capitalize on any chaos, without elaborating.

 The right-wing populist, elected in 2018 on a pledge to break with a corrupt political establishment, has long defended Brazil’s 1964-1985 military dictatorship as necessary to keep communists out of power.